 In the pan that you seared the duck breasts add back a tablespoon of the reserved duck fat.
-Add in 1 tablespoons of flour to make a roux.
+Add in 1 tablespoon of flour to make a roux.

 Add chicken stock to the roux until and cook over low heat until the gravy has thickened slightly.
 Don't allow it to thicken completely as you will want to reheat the gravy right before you serve the duck.

 Taste the pan gravy and season as needed

 Peel sweet potatoes and cut into chunky pieces that are still somewhat bite size.